dbp/cpcj/_interviews/mark-lotto.md

 the story, and they shared it less than when we did something that was really meaningful.

-_About clickbait.
+_<bold>About clickbait.
 You have a system where you focus more on reading time instead---how long the reader spends on the article.
-In what way is that connected to how you pay your writers?_
+In what way is that connected to how you pay your writers?</bold>_

 Right now, we pay very traditional, competitive rates.
 Whether or not we might consider different payment models later is an open question.